 Periodontics Scholars Externship Program

 The Periodontics Externship Scholars Program is a non-credited externship program designed to develop an in-depth appreciation and understanding of an advanced periodontics curriculum.
+This externship provides a unique opportunity to gain advanced knowledge in many aspects of periodontics and surgical implantology.
 The extern will participate in academic courses, review of the scientific literature, and intense observation of many different clinical procedures within the graduate periodontics clinic.
 The program offers flexible durations of 3, 6, 9, or 12 months.

 Learn more about the Periodontics Scholars Externship Program